Crawford Gordon Jr.: The Avro Arrow

 Gordon continued to ask for further funding as the interceptor program for the CF-105 Arrow proceeded, particularly as the program scope expanded to include the new Orenda Iroquois advanced turbojet engine, when other manufacturers' engine designs were dropped or proved inadequate.
-When the Liberal government in which Howe served was defeated, Gordon had to deal with the new Progressive Conservative government of John Diefenbaker, a government that narrowly viewed such ambitious, costly projects.
+When the Liberal government in which Howe served was defeated, Gordon had to deal with the new Progressive Conservative government of John Diefenbaker, a government that viewed such ambitious, costly projects with skepticism.

 Gordon may have clashed with the Diefenbaker government due to a number of pressures, including the unexpected delays in getting the Avro Arrow into production, and the threat to the Arrow from the rise of the missile (it was designed to intercept manned bombers).
 There may have also been a clash of personalities: during the only meeting between the two, Gordon was described as "drunken, rude" and "puffed (cigarette) smoke in the old man's face".
 Gordon was a heavy drinker and Diefenbaker a teetotaler and non-smoker.